aayushj9/Talentica_assignment_OCR/README.md

 venv\Scripts\activate

 # On macOS/Linux
-source venv/bin/activate
+source venv/bin/activate'''
 📦 3.
 Install Dependencies
-Install all required packages using the provided requirements.txt:
+'''Install all required packages using the provided requirements.txt:

 bash
 Copy
 Edit
-pip install -r requirements.txt
+pip install -r requirements.txt'''
 🔐 4.
 Setup API Keys
-Create a .env file in the project root with the following:
+'''Create a .env file in the project root with the following:

 ini
 Copy
 Edit
 GROQ_API_KEY=your_groq_api_key
 MINDEE_API_KEY=your_mindee_api_key
-Make sure this file is not pushed to GitHub.
+Make sure this file is not pushed to GitHub.'''

 🔡 5.
 Install Tesseract OCR
 Windows